Skip to main content

 Close-up of the Trangia pot over the blue spirit flame – morning coffee at camp

-Sleeping in a hammock in winter always raises the same question: will I be warm enough?
-The answer this time was a definite yes for both setups.
-The onewind underquilt did its job brilliantly, and the added sleeping bag gave me a comfortable buffer against the cold.
-Stefan reported the same from his Warbonnet setup — the Lynx underquilt kept the chill at bay all night.
+The big question with hammock camping in winter is always: will it be warm enough?
+This time the answer was a clear yes for both setups.
+The onewind underquilt did its job, and the extra sleeping bag gave me a comfortable buffer against the cold.
+Stefan reported the same from his Warbonnet setup, the Lynx underquilt kept the chill out all night.

-Waking up to a snow-covered forest in the morning light is hard to beat.
-There’s a stillness to winter camping that you just don’t get in any other season.
-The fire was easy to restart, coffee was made, and we took our time packing up — no rush, no agenda, just two friends enjoying the forest in its quietest form.
+Waking up in a snowy forest in the morning light is hard to top.
+There is a stillness to winter camping you do not get in any other season.
+The fire was quick to restart, coffee got made, and we took our time packing up.
+No stress, no plan, just two friends in a snowy forest.

-If you’ve been on the fence about winter hammock camping, this trip was proof that it works — and works well.
-With the right insulation underneath and a solid tarp overhead, a hammock can be just as viable as a tent in the snow.
-The key is preparation: a reliable underquilt, a good sleeping bag for backup, and a tarp pitched low enough to block wind and snow.
+If you are thinking about a night in the hammock in winter: with the right insulation from below and a solid tarp above, a hammock in the snow is just as capable as a tent.
+What it takes: a reliable underquilt, a good sleeping bag as backup and a tarp pitched low enough to block wind and snow.